Fenny Stratford: Today

 A mixture of old buildings and new developments, Fenny Stratford is a small town on the edge of Milton Keynes.
 The market is no longer active, but the town still features a variety of shops, restaurants, pubs, newsagents, and hotels, primarily along Aylesbury Street.
 Pink Punters, an LGBT nightclub, is on Watling Street.
-Fenny Stratford railway station, one of the seven railway stations that serve the Milton Keynes urban area, is served by the (Bletchley - Bedford) Marston Vale Line.
+Fenny Stratford railway station, one of the seven railway stations that serve the Milton Keynes urban area, is on the (Bletchley - Bedford) Marston Vale Line.

 History

 The town name is an Old English language word that means 'marshy ford on a Roman road', referring to Watling Street.
 There are traces of the Romano-British settlement Magiovinium (or Magiovintum) at Dropshot Farm, on the edge of the present day occupation.

 Possibly the oldest known gold coin in Britain was found here in 1849, a gold stater of the mid-second century BCE.
 Although known as the "Bletchley" hoards, two coin hoards were also found at or near the site of Magiovinium, consisting of silver denarii, in 1967 and 1987.

 The town was recorded in manorial rolls in 1252 as Fenni Stratford.
 King James I awarded a market charter in 1608, formally making it a town.

 Being an ancient market town, Fenny Stratford was the location of a weekly market for many years until 1665, when the town was badly hit by the bubonic plague.
 As a result, the main London-Chester route that ran through the town on Watling Street was diverted away from it, and the market ceased to exist.
 The market was never reinstated; the town was in ruins by the early eighteenth century, and had been joined with both Bletchley and Simpson, often being considered a hamlet of the former.

 Fenny Stratford was formerly a chapelry.
 In 1866, Fenny Stratford became a separate civil parish.
 On 1 April 1934, the parish was abolished and merged with Bletchley.
 In 1931, the parish had a population of 4,602.